garrandall/popular-music-data/tracks/mayberry-rascal-flatts.md

-Sometimes I dream I'm drivin' down an old dirt road (Down an old dirt road) Not even listed on a map (Ooh, yeah)
+Sometimes I dream I'm drivin' down an old dirt road (Down an old dirt road) Not even listed on a map (Oh, yeah)
 I pass a dad and son carrying a fishing pole
 But I always wake up every time I try to turn back